je-l/multi-pack/docs/design.md

 # Design description

 Multi-pack is a command line program for compressing files with various compression techniques.
-First one is Lempel-Ziw-Welch, a dictionary based algorithm which offers low compression ratio but fast execution and low memory usage.
+First one is Lempel-Ziv-Welch, a dictionary based algorithm which offers low compression ratio but fast execution and low memory usage.